gjw13/Database-Management-System/README.md

 ## Data Manipulation Language
 ### Operators
   1. SELECT
+  - The system will parse the components of the query, validate the table selection, project attributes for all identified tables, then execute the query based on the conditions.
+If multiple relations are given, it will join two relations to make complete the query.
+  - Syntax
-  - Syntax: SELECT <cols\> FROM <relation\> WHERE <conditions\>
+    - > SELECT <cols\> FROM <relation\> WHERE <conditions\>
-  - Parse components
-    - Assumption: If there is more than one table in the select statement, there will be aliases.
+  - **Assumption**: If there is more than one table in the select statement, there will be aliases.
-    - Assumption: The WHERE clause is the last thing in a query if it exists.
+  - **Assumption**: The WHERE clause is the last thing in a query if it exists.
-  - Validate table selection
+  - Example of table validation
   ```
   if database.tableExists(table_name):
     table_obj = database.getRelation(table_name)
   ```
-  - Project attributes for all identified tables
-  - Execute query
   - Examples
     - > SELECT * FROM customers WHERE first = john OR last = smith
   2. INSERT
+  - The system will add a tuple to the relation given the tuple stated in the update statement.
+It will resize the relation by adding a row and updating the table object.
   - Syntax
     - > INSERT INTO <relation> VALUES (<val>,<val>,...,<val>)
   - Examples